 String Lake view of Mount Moran

-The trail changed often from wider gravel/dirt paths to wooden plank boardwalks as you wander through the trees.
+The trail often changed from wider gravel/dirt paths to wooden plank boardwalks as we wandered through the trees.

 Dirt path on Leigh Lake trail